Tommertom/plugwise-mcp/docs/add-hub-guide.md

 ### Missing Hub Name

-If you run `/addhub` without providing a hub name, you'll see:
+If you call `add_hub` without providing a hub name parameter, you'll see:

 ```
 ❌ Hub name is required.

-Syntax: /addhub <hub-name>
+Usage: Call add_hub tool with hubName parameter

-Example: /addhub glmpuuxg
+Example: { "hubName": "glmpuuxg" }

 The hub name is the unique identifier/password for your Plugwise hub.
 ```